fygar256/general-assembler-axx/README.md

 ・Case sensitivity, variables

-The opecode in the pattern file is a character constant, so it should be written in upper case, and the constant character in operands should also be in upper case.
+The mnemonic in the pattern file is a character constant, so it should be written in upper case, and the constant character in operands should also be in upper case.
 From the assembly line, uppercase and lowercase are accepted as the same.

 The lowercase alphabets in operands, error_patterns and object_list are variables.